 The most economical method of completely opening up your interior.

 While a swivelling double seat is great for everyday driving and ups your passenger capacity, a single swivelling captain provides maximum comfort for the long-haul, 1000-mile treks.
 Designed to recline (doubles aren’t), captains literally bend over backwards to make sure you arrive in good shape. – Matt

 The sky’s the limit when it comes to customising a GT.
-Check out our full extras menu to supplement your GT package with solar panels, bike racks and more.
+Get in touch to discuss supplementing your GT package with solar panels, bike racks and more.